Lenas Hamster mansion

 Finally at large Lena started to inhabit herself.
 She collected some of her belongings from the plastic box and spread them around the apartment.
 Sometimes she slept with all her stuff close to her, almost cuddling them, and sometimes she slept in my bed.
 She ripped off a piece of my curtains to use as a blanket.
 She shattered my favorite t-shirt.
 She gathered all her hamster food in a pile under my bed, until she spent a whole night moving everything to a corner of the bathroom instead.
 She still used her designated plastic toilette in her plastic box, but one time I noticed an attempt to move that one as well by trying to push it through the hole.

-She didn’t liked the friends I brought over, which she showed by attacking their feet when they used the bathroom (this was not appreciated by my friends I can tell).
+She didn’t liked the friends I brought over, which she showed by attacking their feet when they used the bathroom (this was not appreciated by my friends).
 At one point one of my friends suggested that we’d meet somewhere else except at my place, because of Lena.
 I realized that this had gone too far.

 A home